 Pathology Tests Explained

-To complement these changes, the Australian government has launched the Pathology Tests Explained website to empower consumers to understand their results and ask questions to their healthcare providers in the follow-up appointment.
+To complement these changes, an update to the Pathology Tests Explained website has been made to empower consumers to understand their results and ask questions to their healthcare providers in the follow-up appointment.

 Resources